marksherriff/uvacs-advising/bacs/declaring.md

 You might have questions.
 You might want to meet with someone to get info or advice before you declare.
 We definitely want to help, but there are literally hundreds of students who declare the BACS each year, so we have a system to try to get you the info you need.
 We just can’t have one-on-one meetings with everyone.
 Of course, if what we provide doesn’t answer all your questions, we will meet!
 But before that, here are steps to take.

 1. There’s an info video recorded for those who are thinking of declaring.
 See the [Video Library]({{baseurl}}/video_library.html) on the menu to the left.
-2. Each semester we’ll offer info sessions via Zoom where you talk to the program’s director to get questions answered.
+2. Some semesters we’ll offer info sessions via Zoom where you talk to the program’s director to get questions answered.
 Upcoming sessions are to be added soon – watch this space!
-All held by Zoom at [https://virginia.zoom.us/my/horton.uva](https://virginia.zoom.us/my/horton.uva)

-If you’ve watched the info video, looked at the Basic Info page and still have questions, email the Program Director(s) at [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) to ask a question or request a meeting.
+If you’ve watched the info video, looked at the Basic Info page and still have questions, email the Program Director at [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) to ask a question or request a meeting.

 ## How to Declare the BACS